-new solar energy connections per month

-small-scale solar energy systems connected to the network

-2,078MVA

-solar generation capacity on the network

-of all South East residential detached houses have a solar PV system connected

-The changing use of the network

-The increase in the distributed solar energy resources is changing the way the network is used with two-way energy flows and new daily load profiles emerging across the network.

-In some areas this has been quite significant with the 'hollowing out' of demand at the substation level during daylight hours and a reduction in traditional afternoon electricity peak demands, as represented in the demand profile graph below.

-While this occurs, significant twoway flows of electricity along local 'poles and wires' are experienced in residential areas as homes and businesses share their energy output to meet the community's energy needs, which continues to peak as 'school gets out' and 'mealtime' begins.

-Also shown in the demand profile graph below, is how generated solar PV energy helps address the network peak in early afternoons.
-As the sun and solar generation fades later in the day, however, a 'de facto' peak presents itself (albeit lower than what it would have been earlier without the benefit of solar).

-It is important to understand that this effect can be very different on a day-to-day basis with demand on the network returning, often dramatically, when cloud cover reduces the local solar energy output.
-Where there are high levels of solar, quality of supply or voltage issues also need to be addressed.
-These challenges are also shaping our network plans.

-For further information please refer to:

-- Chapter 4 Strategic Forecasting

-- Chapter 10 Power Quality or

-- Chapter 11 Emerging Network Challenges and Opportunities

-at trends in electricity use

-We expect the growth in electricity supply that is delivered throughout the South East's electricity network will remain relatively stable over the coming years, with a growth rate of 0.6% per annum due to increases in customer numbers.
+Looking at trends in electricity use We expect the growth in electricity supply that is delivered throughout the South East's electricity network will remain relatively stable over the coming years, with a growth rate of 0.6% per annum due to increases in customer numbers.
 This expectation is based on the economic outlook, scenario modelling that anticipates ongoing growth in the take up of solar energy systems and an ongoing shift to more energy efficient appliances.
 In the medium-to-longterm however, the trend in energy usage from the network will depend on the uptake of other emerging technologies - like battery storage, electric vehicle and the next generation of home and commercial energy management systems.

-Electric Vehicles

-The growth of Electric Vehicles (EVs) in Queensland as a new class of electrical load presents both challenges and opportunities.
+Electric Vehicles The growth of Electric Vehicles (EVs) in Queensland as a new class of electrical load presents both challenges and opportunities.
 Our aim is to ensure we're enabling the charging of Plug-in Hybrid Electric Vehicles (PHEVs) and Battery Electric Vehicles (BEVs) or EVs by our customers, while leveraging them to enhance network utilisation (avoiding peaks in demand by charging at times when there is extra capacity available on the network) and place downward pressure on electricity prices.
 Currently, EV uptake in Australia is among the lowest between developed countries.
-On 30 June 2020, EVs accounted for only 0.12% of all registered cars in Queensland, and 1.0% of cars sales over the previous 12 months.
-The uptake rate of EVs has recently risen dramatically, and will rise further in 2021 due to a number of new models being released, the increased availability of public EV fast and ultra-fast charging stations and growing consumer appetite.
+On 30 June 2021, EVs accounted for only 0.2% of all registered cars in Queensland, and 1.0% of cars sales over the previous 12 months.
+The uptake rate of EVs has recently risen dramatically, and will rise further in 2022 due to a number of new models being released, the increased availability of public EV fast and ultra-fast charging stations and growing consumer appetite.
 The rapid development, and resulting lower costs, of lithium-ion and other battery technologies will also make EVs increasingly attractive to more customers.
 Accordingly, Energex is collaborating with relevant stakeholders to create access to optimal private and public charging solutions based on the affordability and convenience priorities of EV owners.
 EVs are at the heart of our 'Electric Life' strategy.
 We are implementing EV specific activities around buyer education and research, engaging with the EV industry, connecting EV charging stations and monitoring the impacts of this new technology on the network.
 All of these efforts encourage a safer, more efficient and environmentally cleaner transport option for Queensland.

-For more on the emerging challenges go to: Chapter 11 Emerging Network Challenges and Opportunities

-How is the network performing?
+For more on the emerging challenges go to: Chapter 11 Emerging Network Challenges and Opportunities How is the network performing?
 Where are we focusing?

-We're always at the ready for whatever Queensland's challenging summer season delivers.
-We're continually maintaining and if needed renewing our network to ensure the safety, security and reliability of supply.

-And we're focusing on using technology to do things smarter, more safely and efficiently while delivering great customer experiences.

-Last summer the network supplied near record demand

-South East Queensland experienced hot weather conditions throughout the 2019-20 summer months.
-This resulted in a maximum system-wide peak for electricity in demand of 5,069MW on Monday 3 February 2020 at 5pm.
-This was only 0.3% lower than the previous record in demand peak.

-The network's maximum demand has been 4,906MW on average over the last five summers with an average growth of 1.9% per annum.
-While growth in peak demand is relatively flat from a wholeof-network perspective, there remains pockets across the network that are seeing new developments come on-line or experiencing other increases in demand.
+We're always ready for whatever Queensland's challenging summer season delivers.
+We're continually maintaining and if needed renewing our network to ensure the safety, security and reliability of electricity supply.
+We're also focusing on using technology to do things smarter, more safely and efficiently while delivering great customer experiences.
+Last summer South East Queensland experienced mild weather conditions South East Queensland experienced mild weather conditions throughout the 2020-21 summer months.
+This resulted in a maximum system-wide peak for electricity in demand of 4,570MW on Wednesday 6 January 2021 at 4:30pm.
+The network's maximum demand has been 4,893MW on average over the last five summers with an average growth of -0.14% per annum.
+While growth in peak demand is relatively flat from a wholeof-network perspective, there remain pockets across the network that have new developments come on-line or experiencing other increases in demand.
 Our plans focus on reinforcing constrained sections of the network as well as using demand management to maintain a secure, reliable electricity supply.
 For more on our network forecast go to: Chapter 4 Strategic Forecasting